S – Telephone Signposting Toolkit

 Sleeping difficulty

-Refer to Community Pharmacy Scheme or Telephone Appointment
+Community Pharmacy Scheme or Face to face consultation

 Send all patients to pharmacy for advice and product purchase